tlog-dev/tlog/README.md

 # tlog

-**Project is in process of rewriting.**
+At least it is a logger at most it is much more than that.
+I think of it as an observability events system.
+Event is an log or tracing message, tracing span start or finish, metric value or anything you need.
+Tons of work have done to make it effective yet comfortable to use.
+The events are encoded in a machine readable format to be processed in any ways instant or later.
+Evets could be printed as logs, combined to build distributed traces, filtered and sent to an alerting service, processed and analysed and more.

-TraceLog is a new way of instrumentation.
-Log once use everywhere: logs, distributed traces, metrics, analytics and more.
+tlog is a new way of instrumentation.
+Log once use bright.

 Explore [examples](examples) and [extensions](ext).